 After a final hour along a path hugging the shores of the lagoon we came to a small road where the explora van was waiting for us with light refreshments.
 Back at explora I donned my white robe and slippers, detoured via the bar to pick up a Veronica cocktail, and headed to the Jacuzzi in the refurbished farmhouse.
 Here I soaked my weary limbs whilst watching the sun set feeling thankful for the incredible day.
 I have to admit I felt quite smug, I was very happy that I wasn’t camping.

 explora offers excursions for all fitness levels and I suggest that anyone wishing to do this excursion should acclimatise for at least 2 days.
 The terrain provides a relatively easy walk but the altitude can make this hike quite challenging.
 However if you If you feel up for it the scenery is absolutely unforgettable and on a clear day photographers will have a field day.

 For more information on staying in the Sacred Valley, tours in the region or staying at explora Sacred Valley contact one of our experienced consultants on email: email@example.com or call 1300 784 794.

-About the Author: Fiona is the Marketing Manager for South America Travel Centre and on her most recent trip Lima, the Peruvian Amazon, Cusco, the Sacred Valley, Machu Picchu, Lake Titicaca, the Atacama Desert and Santiago.
-Even after the million or so photographs of Machu Picchu that she has seen over the years the site still managed to exceed any expectations.
-Spending time in the Sacred Valley before taking the one day trek to Machu Picchu made visiting the site even more special and her entire trip in Peru is full of unforgettable memories and adventures.
+About the Author: Fiona is the Marketing Manager for South America Travel Centre and on this trip travelled to Lima, the Peruvian Amazon, Cusco, the Sacred Valley, Machu Picchu, Lake Titicaca, the Atacama Desert and Santiago.
+Even after the million or so photographs of Machu Picchu that she has seen over the years, the site still managed to exceed any expectations.
+Spending time in the Sacred Valley on remote hiking trails before taking the one day trek to Machu Picchu made visiting the site even more special and her entire trip in Peru is full of unforgettable memories and adventures.